sgehrman/SwiftUIAppBugs/README.md

 The Finder works exactly how I need it to work, so I know it's possible.
 See what the finder does and give me that work around.

+And so far I've tried every solution known to man.
+Yes, I tried .toolbar(removing: .sidebarToggle) and then tried placing the Left Sidebar icon in the toolbar, but given the options in swiftUI for toolbar item placement nothing worked.
+And the toolbar was acting weird and placement was crazy and didn't work, and I don't want someone able to customize toolbar and remove the toggle Sidebar button.

+I've also used the built in AI chat bot with Claude and it tried 40 or so different variations of hacks and Claude finally said.
+"I give up, it's a but in swiftUI"

+So don't respond with some "Try this..." without fully and completely testing your proposal.
+I've done 99% of the quick hacks, none worked.

 Been a macOS dev since 1988 and it's been buggy since day one and it's only getting worse.
 I'm attempting to migrate my Cocoa app to swiftUI and can't even get a basic window working

 I'm on Tahoe at the moment.